-Getting R $\,$
+Getting R

-1. Download and install R. You can download R from http://cran.r-project.org.
-Install and open R.

-2. Install the psych package.

-1. On a PC, look click on the packages option on the toolbar and select install packages: Select a mirror (one in the US: e.g. http://www.stathy.com/cran) and double click on it.
-Next, a tall, skinny menu will pop up with a list of packages.
-Select psych and install it.

-2. On a Mac, go to the "package installer" in the "Packages & Data" menu and double click.
-A list of potential "mirrors" will appear.
-Choose one nearby (e.g., e.g. http://www.stathy.com/cran) and then "Get list" and search for "psych".
+- 1. Download and install R. You can download R from http://cran.r-project.org.
+Install and open R. - 2.
+Install the psych package. - 1.
+On a PC, look click on the "packages" option on the toolbar and select "install packages": Next, a tall, skinny menu will pop up with a list of packages.
+Select psych and install it. - 2.
+On a Mac, go to the "package installer" in the "Packages & Data" menu and double click.
+'Get list" and search for "psych".
 (Using the "Q" search in the R Package Installer makes this easier, just type in psych in the "Q" bar and you will be shown the most recent version of psych.
 Click on it.